torvalds/linux/Documentation/teaching/lectures/syscalls.rst

       })

-The implementation uses inline assembly, that allows inserting ASM sequences in C code and also handles access to / from variables in the ASM code.
+The implementation uses inline assembly, which allows inserting ASM sequences in C code and also handles access to/from variables in the ASM code.

 Based on the type size of the x variable, one of __get_user_1,